juniorinternationallawscholars/juniorinternationallawscholars.github.io/README.md

 ## Ownership & Handoff

 The domain was originally registered by **Haley S. Anderson**.
+It will be renewed automatically, do not worry about reimbursements (buy her a drink at ASL).
 She cannot provide IT support or respond to requests about this site. **After 2026, do not contact her about this website.**

 When responsibility for the site changes hands, the outgoing owner should pass along: